PyMamba/mamba-framework/docs/installation_guide.rst

 .. warning::

-    The mamba GitHub repository is under heavy development, we dont guarantee the stability of the mamba in-development version
+    The mamba |repo| is under heavy development, we dont guarantee the stability of the mamba in-development version

 .. _Using Mamba: